jhanaviB/smolagents/README.md

 ### `smolsmallagentbase/`
 This is built with [smolagents](https://github.com/huggingface/smolagents) and local Ollama models.

-Benchmarks `ToolCallingAgent` vs `CodeAgent` on a chained multi-step pizza planning task.
+Benchmarks `ToolCallingAgent` vs `CodeAgent` on a simple chained multi-step task.
 Runs parameter sweeps across temperature, context size, and batch settings, measuring latency, success rate, and tool-routing accuracy.
 Outputs results to `metrics_output/`.

 ### `retrievalwebsearch/`
 Two experiments using web search with smolagents: